klyn87/FirstRepo/README.md

 # FirstRepo
 My first repo

-This is the branch 1
+This is the master branch